sendwithus/competencies/competencies/kubernetes.md

 You can explain what each of the parts of the yaml represent and common pitfalls of using them and how they relate to scale and reliability.

+You can build an app with health check and graceful shutdown handling connected to liveness and readiness probes.

 ## How do you improve it?

 Tinker locally with minikube, to gain an understanding of the API [https://github.com/kubernetes/minikube](https://github.com/kubernetes/minikube)